vectier/springpress/README.md

 ## Usage

-*Assume you will create a dog controller that sends a response of the name of the dog when requesting to /dog/name.*
+*Assume you will create a dog controller that sends a response of the dog name when requesting to `/dog/name`.*

 ### Server